Part of tag cluster Death in key topic The Human Dillema

 8. Comment by Ajahn Karuṇadhammo: It’s hard to convey the naturalness of death in Western culture.
 [Naturalness] [Culture/West] [Death]

 9. Stories about being with dying relatives.
 Told by Debbie Stamp and Jeanne Daskais.
-[Family] [Children] [Death]
+[Parents] [Family] [Children] [Death]

 10. Comment: I appreciate the Buddha’s saying that the real stable investment is your merit.
 [Merit] [Commerce/economics] [Death]